SianJade/PlantPal/README.md

 - CSS code has been validated via the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and returned no errors.

 - Once the functionality for a user to edit their account details was in place, I discovered that the user was able to change their userame to that of another user in the database when updating their details - this would have affected the login process as the details used to log in to the application are the username and password, so if multiple of the same username existed in the database who would each have different passwords as the accounts belong to different users, this would prevent the users who have the same username as one another from logging into their accounts.
 To prevent this, I opted to disable to username field on the edit account page, so that the user is not at risk of taking another user's username.

+- After testing the above functionality, I discovered that upon submitting the updated account information, because the username field had been marked as disabled, that the username was removed entirely upon saving to the databse.
+To resolve this issue I completely removed the username field from the update account page and corresponding function - however this also rendered the username field empty upon form submission.
+As I do not currently have a solution for this bug, I have opted to temporarily remove the update account function in the short term until I have divised a solution for this issue, as without a username, the user cannot log in to their account at all once they have updated it.
+The user is still able to delete their account.

 - The `genera()` function was initially returning multiple of the same genus name if there was more than one plant with that particular genus in the databse, however each genus only needed to be listed once, so that the user could select a genus and view all plants within it.
 To overcome this issue, the function makes use of the MongoDB collection method `distinct` in order to ensure that each plant genus is only listed once on the All Genera page.